caseyg/awesome/TOPICS.md

 *   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

 ## grid-component

 *   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡

-## javascript-tools

-*   [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
-Works with React, Angular, and Vue.
-Supported by the Handsontable team ⚡